caenopy/blog/README.md

 # blog

-This is a repository for my personal blog.
+This is a repository for my project blog.
 It is based on the [Eleventy base blog](https://github.com/11ty/eleventy-base-blog) and deployed via Netlify.
 The styling is inspired by Lily Konings' [Louie](https://github.com/lilykonings/louie).

 ### Implementation Notes